 9. Úbeda, Andalusia

 This splendid town in the Jaén region of Andalusia is a real treat to visit.
-It is quite different from the stereotypical Andalusian towns and villages surrounding it further adding to its charm (with the exception of neighboring Baeza which is a clear runner-up for having the finest “old quarter” in the peninsula).
-The main square; Plaza Vázquez de Molina (includes the Palacio de las Cadenas with its majestic facade), Sacra Capilla del Salvador church (striking Renaissance architecture), and the Palacio del Deán Ortega now a fabulous Parador Hotel are just some of the highlights in this heritage-rich town.
+It is quite different from the stereotypical Andalusian towns and villages surrounding it, further adding to its charm (except for neighboring Baeza, a clear runner-up for having the finest “old quarter” in the peninsula).
+The main square; Plaza Vázquez de Molina (includes the Palacio de las Cadenas with its majestic facade), Sacra Capilla del Salvador church (striking Renaissance architecture), and the Palacio del Deán Ortega, now a fabulous Parador Hotel, are just some of the highlights in this heritage-rich town.
 Just a hundred clicks North of Granada, it is worth the trip.

 10. Deià, Mallorca

 The small coastal village of Deià really does have the “wow” factor.
 You will not be surprised to hear that many artists and writers have been drawn here and that the pretty village at the foot of the Teix Mountain has featured (and will undoubtedly continue to feature) in many a novel.
 Early settlers date back to prehistoric times, living in the caves and coves.
-Deià’s ingenious drainage and irrigation system are thanks to Arab rule and the Catholic church left its mark in the form of 3 impressive monasteries; Ca l’Abat, Son Rul.lan, and Miramar.
-Robert Graves (English writer) first made Deià his home in the 1930s and although he moved to England with his wife (American Poet Laura Riding) at the beginning of the Spanish Civil War, he maintained a family home in this special place until his death, his house now a fascinating museum.
-The choice of eateries here is exquisite, with a wide range of options including Michelin starred Es Racó d’Es Teix.
+Deià’s ingenious drainage and irrigation system are thanks to Arab rule.
+The Catholic church left its mark in the form of 3 impressive monasteries; Ca l’Abat, Son Rul.lan, and Miramar.
+Robert Graves (English writer) first made Deià his home in the 1930s.
+Although he moved to England with his wife (American Poet Laura Riding) at the beginning of the Spanish Civil War, he maintained a family home in this special place until his death, his house now a fascinating museum.
+The choice of eateries here is exquisite, with a wide range of options, including Michelin starred Es Racó d’Es Teix.
 No one should leave Mallorca without visiting this pearl.